zaini/yals/README.md

 - forms clear when changing colour mode

-- account page messes up when you have a long link

-- invalid emails may be accepted when creating accounts
+- invalid emails may be accepted when creating accounts (will be fixed by requiring account to be validated)

 - some links are not accepted as valid